-On the evidence, I found it was more likely than not that Callum had jumped or fallen from the cliffs with the intention of ending his own life.
+On the evidence, it is more likely than not that Callum has jumped or fallen from the cliffs with the intention of ending his own life.

-5 CORONER'S CONCERNS
+5 | CORONER'S CONCERNS

 During the course of these inquests, the evidence has revealed matters giving rise to concern.
 In my opinion there is a risk that future deaths will occur unless action is taken.
 In the circumstances it is my statutory duty to report to you.